I Have an Autoimmune Disease—Here's What I Eat Now for Healthy Immunity

-Welcome to our series#CartedByT30, where experts, influencers, and anyone who just really knows how to nail down a grocery list show us exactly what goes in their carts.
+Welcome to our series #CartedByT30, where experts, influencers, and anyone who just really knows how to nail down a grocery list show us exactly what goes in their carts.
 Tune in to our Instagram to see their weekly haul from their favorite grocery store, farmer's market, or online food retailer and to find out how much it really costs to eat healthily.
+For this installment, integrative nutritionist and health practitioner, Neeyaz Zolfaghari is sharing her story.

 When I was diagnosed with Graves' Disease, it was as if the ground was pulled from beneath my feet.
 Aside from knowing so little about autoimmune diseases and thyroid health or function, I was given an abundance of information and didn't know how to best process it.
 After a lot of research, asking questions, and countless doctor visits, it became clear that in order to build a healthy, strong foundation, I needed to shift my focus to the food I was eating.